Site icon Circuit Ideas for You

 Simple Adjustable Power Supply Circuit

-This post show how to make one easy Simple Adjustable Power Supply Circuit.
+Many electronic things need clean DC power to work good and through this post we will show how to make one easy Simple Adjustable Power Supply Circuit.

-This circuit take DC from 5 to 34 volt and gives clean DC from 1.25 to 30 volt.
+The circuit changes dirty DC power to clean power and it uses one chip called LM338, the circuit take DC from 5 to 34 volt and gives clean DC from 1.25 to 30 volt.

-We can turn one knob to get voltage what our device need.
+Also, we can turn one knob to get voltage what our device need.

 Circuit Working: